dadkakdead/ScrapeMe/README.md

 However, these extensions can perform complex data extractions only if their cores are modified, whereas **ntScraper** does not require any core modification for these tasks.

 I have used **ntScraper** to successfully scrape data from major social networking websites (e.g. Facebook, LinkedIn) and several different web applications (e.g. JIRA, Telegram).
-It is important to mention that a solid understanding of JavaScript is required to maximize the utility of **ntScraper**.

 ["Tools and frameworks come and go.
 Choose the one that fits the job."]: <https://circabc.europa.eu/sd/a/20d545f1-6c94-4077-9c5b-1b2178be13a1/2_Big%20Data%20Sources%20part3-Day%201-B%20Tools.pptx>
 [any programming language]: <https://github.com/BruceDone/awesome-crawler>
 [huge number]: <https://github.com/lorien/awesome-web-scraping/blob/master/javascript.md>

+Below are examples of scraping tasks completed using **ntScraper**.
+Download **ntScraper** to work through the examples.
+It is important to mention that a solid understanding of JavaScript is required to maximize the utility of **ntScraper**.

 ### Example of a problem solved with ntScraper (easy) ###
 Task: Extract the names of Telegram channels from the [tlgrm.ru] catalog.